chhsinnovation/openopps-help/opportunity/find.md

 This is an opportunity that requires a single commitment.
 There is a clearly defined deliverable and you can expect to complete it within a set amount of hours.

 #### Ongoing
-This is an opportunity where the work will take a longer period of time and requires you to work several hours per week (usually 8 hours) of time over several months.
+This is an opportunity where the work will take a longer period of time and requires you to work several hours per week (usually 8 hours) over several months.

 #### Full-time detail
 This is a temporary assignment to a different position for a specified period.
 You are expected to return to your regular duties at the end of the assignment.
 Your agency will need to complete paperwork for you to work on a full-time detail opportunity.